Run the

 Always preloads the whole dataset.
 It takes some time when the image is opened, but all subsequent actions are fast.

-If volumetric data exceeds the available RAM, the Full-res button in the Volume Options panel will be enabled and pressed automatically.
+Full-res button in the Volume Options panel will be enabled and pressed automatically.

 Full-res (for oversized datasets) loads data in smaller blocks and uses cache (auxiliary *.h5 file) for faster reloading.
 If this check box is selected, the space available for this cache is verified when the document is opened.

 By clicking on these color rectangles you can define the background color and color of the labels.
 A background gradient can be defined by selecting two different background colors.
-Click on the button to set all colors to their default values.
+Click on the

 These options influence the axes displayed around the bounding box and other texts displayed in the Volume Viewer (Zoom, Size, Calibration).